Purohitdev/crudd.login/README.md

 - login and logout
 - cruds all featues
--student data coming from mock api
+- student data coming from mock api